SAP/fundamental-ngx/libs/core/README.md

 Fundamental NGX is intended for use with Angular 7 or newer.

-Prior knowledge of Angular is recommended, to use fundamental-ngx library.
+Prior knowledge of Angular is recommended, to use the fundamental-ngx library.

 ## <a name="3"></a>3.
 Versioning

 npm package [fundamental-ngx](https://npmjs.com/package/fundamental-ngx) version `0.10.0` is compiled with Angular 7.
-Supports Angular 6 and 7 versions.
+It supports Angular 6 and 7 versions.
  This version is not supported by bug fixes.

 npm package [@fundamental-ngx/core](https://www.npmjs.com/package/@fundamental-ngx/core) version `0.11.x` is compiled with Angular 7.
-Supports Angular 6 and 7 version.
+It supports Angular 6 and 7 versions.
 This version will have merged some bug-fixes.

-npm package [@fundamental-ngx/core](https://www.npmjs.com/package/@fundamental-ngx/core) version `0.12.y` compiled with Angular 8.
+npm package [@fundamental-ngx/core](https://www.npmjs.com/package/@fundamental-ngx/core) version `0.12.y` is compiled with Angular 8.
-Supports Current Angular 8.
+It supports the current Angular 8 version.
 This version also can be used along with enabled IVY.

 Check the [Breaking Changes](https://github.com/SAP/fundamental-ngx/wiki#breaking-changes) for the latest patches changes.